1raya/Deep-Learning-Techniques-for-Weeds-Detection/README.md

 * Collect new dataset from okra and eggplant fields.
 Retrain best model with on our dataset.

+## Citation and License

-This repository contains all the codes written and implemented for the paper: 'Weed Detection Using Yolo Networks Based on RGB Images'
-If you find this code useful in your research and development, please reference this repository or the paper.
-This repository is under a GNU General Public License v2.0 (see included "LICENSE" file).
+This repository contains samples of the code and dataset related to the paper: 'Weed Detection Using Yolo Networks Based on RGB Images’.
+If you find this content useful for your research or development, please cite this repository or the paper.
+This repository is licensed under the GNU General Public License v2.0 (see the included "LICENSE" file for details).